TwoRavens/Common/README.md

 When nest is true, can pass json objects.
 NOTE: do not pass mithril amongst the data argument when nest is true. m(...) are objects, so this component will attempt to tabularize them (and fail)

+When sortable is true, clicking on a header will sort the data by that column

 ## TextField
 ```